Cost of aged care at home

 Home care providers may then charge three types of fees – the basic daily fee, an income-tested fee and potentially fees for additional services.

 All recipients of home care packages will pay the basic daily fee.
-The basic daily fee for a home care package is 17.5% of the of the basic single age pension rate, which is $10.17 per day (on February 2018).
-It increases with increases to the age pension every 20 September and 20 March.
-Those on full pensions will pay only this fee.
+The basic daily fee for a home care package is up to 17.5% of the basic single age pension rate, which is $12.75 per day (in July 2024).
+The fee will depend on the package level received and it changes with increases to the age pension every 20 September and 20 March.
+Those on full pensions will only pay this fee.

 The care provider may also charge to the home care package administration, case management, and other costs agreed to in the Home Care Agreement.
-Amounts that exceed the value of the home care package and the any additional services excluded from the Home Care Agreement have to be paid for by your loved one.
+Amounts that exceed the value of the home care package, and any additional services excluded from the Home Care Agreement, must be paid for by your loved one.

 Some issues with relying on government-funded home care